fscelliott/bekindtoyourspine/_posts/2021-05-04-mindfulness-can-still-have-blind-spots.md

 ---
 layout: single
-title: How can I be so mindful yet have blind spots?
+title: (Personal post) How can I be so mindful yet have blind spots?
 date: '2021-05-04T00:00:00.000-00:00'
 author: frances
 tags: personal
 modified_time: '2024-02-28T00:00:00.000-00:00'
 ---

+**Note:** This is a post on my learning process during the Alexander Technique teacher training course, and it might not reflect my current understanding of the technique.

 ### My A.T. awareness expands unevenly